 Swollen, red, and tender gums

-Dr Ron advises you must not ignore these simple signs that indicate there is something wrong.
-He gives the analogy to provoke people who assume that skipping flossing for a few days will prevent their gums from bleeding.
+The SHDC team advise you not to ignore these simple signs that indicate there is something wrong.
+Take heed of the example: people who assume that skipping flossing for a few days will prevent their gums from bleeding is not a good idea!

 “Imagine if every time you wash your hands your cuticles bleed,